swani-tej/Cpp-programming/Problems/problems.md

 3. Average of two numbers
 4. Find the area of rectangle
 5. Convert a small letter into capital letter
-6. Cpnvert a uppercase letter into lowercase letter
+6. Convert a uppercase letter into lowercase letter

 Untill 11 are same type of problems but using inputs